-Cyber liability insurance protects your business from liability if you're the object of a cyberattack or data breach.
+Cyber liability insurance —also known as cyber insurance, protects your business from liability if you're the object of a cyberattack or data breach.
 A cyber liability policy will usually cover the cost to notify impacted customers and government agencies and pay for credit monitoring for your customers.

 Employment Practices Liability Insurance

 Employment practices liability insurance (EPLI) protects the management and owners of a business if you're accused of things like discrimination, wrongful termination, or sexual harassment.
 This policy will provide you with a layer if any legal claims arise and cover any legal costs and settlements.